End-of-Life Doula Certification Course

 Step 3: Interview Assignment (1 hr)

-As part of the End-of-Life Doula certification process, you are required to conduct two recorded interviews—one with a certified End-of-Life Doula and another with a caregiver or family member who has supported a loved one at the end of life.
-These interviews deepen your understanding of EOL care, communication, and family needs, while upholding confidentiality and ethical standards.
+As part of the End-of-Life Doula certification process, you are required to conduct one recorded interview—either with a certified End-of-Life Doula or with a caregiver or family member who has supported a loved one at the end of life.
+This interview is designed to deepen your understanding of EOL care, communication, and family needs, while upholding confidentiality and ethical standards.

-As part of the End-of-Life Doula certification process, you are required to conduct two recorded interviews—one with a certified End-of-Life Doula and another with a caregiver or family member who has supported a loved one at the end of life.
-These interviews deepen your understanding of EOL care, communication, and family needs, while upholding confidentiality and ethical standards.
+As part of the End-of-Life Doula certification process, you are required to conduct one recorded interview—either with a certified End-of-Life Doula or with a caregiver or family member who has supported a loved one at the end of life.
+This interview is designed to deepen your understanding of EOL care, communication, and family needs, while upholding confidentiality and ethical standards.

 -